spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### `activate`/`deactivate`

-As mentioned before, these methods control the pipeline's ASR component. `activate` should be called in the `speechDelegate`'s `activate` implementation if ASR is desired, and it can also be called manually—for example, to enable "tap to talk" instead of (or in addition to) using a wakeword.
-Similarly, `deactivate` should be called when the `speechDelegate`'s `deactivate` implementation is called, or when the user manually cancels ASR via a button you've provided for such a purpose.
+As mentioned before, these methods control the pipeline's ASR component. `activate` should be called in the `speechDelegate`'s `didActivate` implementation if ASR is desired, and it can also be called manually—for example, to enable "tap to talk" instead of (or in addition to) using a wakeword.
+Similarly, `deactivate` should be called when the `speechDelegate`'s `didDeactivate` implementation is called, or when the user manually cancels ASR via a button you've provided for such a purpose.

 ### `start`/`stop`